Tame Riemannian Stochastic Approximation: Numerical Results

 where we have $N$ training examples $\{x_i,y_i\}$ and $\hat{y}$ is the neural network model given the set of weights $w$, at each layer $j=1,...,L$, there are $n_j$ weights to be normalized, and there are a $n_0$ additional unnormalized weights.

-We are reporting our results for $L=3$, therefore we will have a $3-$layers neural network.
+We are reporting our results for $L=3$, therefore we will have a $3$-layers neural network.
 The number of nodes in the hidden layers is of order $3\times 3$.
 We have a LIBSVM regression data set, \texttt{"bodyfat"} in which $N=252$ and the number of features is $14$.

-In the Figure \ref{Fig:BatchNormalization1}, for a random batch size = $64$, we try to set optimal values, respectively, $s_0=a\approx 0.052,~c\approx 0.00325$, $ b\approx 0.7$ and the constant step sizes as in the previous problems from 1e-1 to 1e-5.
+In the Figure \ref{Fig:3 data sets-BatchNormalization (1)}, for a random batch size = $64$, we try to set optimal values, respectively, $s_0=a\approx 0.052,~c\approx 0.00325$, $ b\approx 0.7$ and the constant step sizes as in the previous problems from 1e-1 to 1e-5.
 The loss of the neural network ($y$-axis) decreases as the number of iterates ($x$-axis) increases.
 We have the convergence in both methods.

 The method's efficiency is sensitive to initial parameter values.
-In Figure \ref{Fig:BatchNormalization}, we use a batch size of 64 again, but nonoptimal values $s_0=\texttt{1e1},~a=\texttt{1e3}, ~c=\texttt{1e-4}$, $b=1$, for diminishing step size.
-One can see that the methods depend on parameters by comparing \ref{Fig:BatchNormalization1}.
+In Figure \ref{Fig:3 data sets-BatchNormalization (2)}, we have again batch size = 64, but nonoptimal values $s_0=\texttt{1e1},~a=\texttt{1e3}, ~c=\texttt{1e-4}$, $b=1$, for diminishing step size.
+One can see that the methods depend on parameters by comparing \ref{Fig:3 data sets-BatchNormalization (1)}.